 - ½ cup graham cracker crumbs

-- 1 tsp kosher salt diamond crystal brand
+- 1 teaspoon kosher salt diamond crystal brand

 Wet Ingredients